-Liabilities rose by € 136.5 million from € 793.9 million to € 930,4 million (previous year: € 793,9 million).
-These mainly relate to amounts owed to affiliated companies, which increased by € 136.3 million to € 927.3 million.
-This increase is mainly due to financial settlements, which rose by € 129.9 million from € 778.1 million to € 908.0 million.
-This includes the profit transfer to DMG MORI GmbH of € 29.3 million (previous year: € 27.1 million).
-With effect from 1 January 2017, a tax allocation agreement was concluded between DMG MORI GmbH and DMG MORI AKTIENGESELLSCHAFT.
-The liabilities incurred from this agreement in the amount of € 11.5 million (previous year: € 13.1 million) are also included in this item.
-The item also includes trade creditors to affilated companies amounting to € 19.3 million (previous year: € 12.9 million).
+Liabilities rose by € 258,5 million from € 930,4 million to € 1.188,9 million.
+These mainly relate to amounts owed to affiliated companies, which increased by € 257,1 million to € 1.184,4 million.
+This increase is mainly due to financial settlements, which rose by € 259,4 million from € 908,0 million to €1.167,4 million.
+This includes the profit transfer to DMG MORI Europe Holding GmbH of € 146,5 million (previous year: € 29,3 million).
+With effect from 1 January 2017, a tax allocation agreement was concluded between DMG MORI Europe Holding GmbH and DMG MORI AKTIENGESELL-SCHAFT.
+The liabilities incurred from this agreement in the amount of € 21,2 million (previous year: € 11,5 million) are also included in this item.
+The item also includes trade creditors to affiliated companies amounting to € 17,0 million (previous year: € 19,3 million).
 As in the previous year, there were no amounts owed to banks.

 DMG MORI AKTIENGESELLSCHAFT covers the capital requirements from operating cash flow, cash and cash equivalents, and short- and long-term loans.
-Committed credit lines totaled €727.9 million in financial year 2021 (previous year: €761.8 million).
-These comprise a €200 million cash tranche, a €300 million guarantee tranche, other guarantee lines amounting to € 67.9 million, and € 160.0 million in factoring agreements.
-A significant component of the credit facility is a syndicated credit line totaling € 500 million with an original maturity date of February 2025.
-In April 2021, this outstanding syndicated credit line was extended early to February 2026.
-The syndicated credit line still consists of a revolving cash tranche of €200 million and a quarantee tranche of €300 million.
+Committed credit lines totaled $\ \in\ 772.4\$ million in financial year 2022 (previous year: $\ \in\ 727.9\$ million).
+These consist of a cash tranche amounting to $\ \in\ 200.0\$ million, a guarantee tranche of $\ \in\ 300.0\$ million, other guaranteed lines amounting to $\ \in\ 63.2\$ million, the funding framework for the company's Pinghu plant in China in the amount of $\ \in\ 49.2\$ million and factoring agreements amounting to $\ \in\ 160.0\$ million.

+A significant component of the credit facility is a syndicated credit line totaling \in 500 million with an original maturity date of February 2025.
+In April 2022, this outstanding syndicated credit line was extended early to February 2027.
+The syndicated credit line still consists of a revolving cash tranche of \in 200 million and a guarantee tranche of \in 300 million.
 The syndicated loan bears interest at the current money market rate (1 to 6-month Euribor) plus an interest mark-up.
 This interest mark-up may change depending on group key figures.
-The cash tranche has not been used as of 31 December 2021.
+The cash tranche has not been used as of 31 December 2022.

 Factoring is still a key component in our financing mix.
 Besides the financing effect, this also enables us to optimize our receivables management processes.
-DMG MORI needs guarantee lines for its operating business, in order to issue quarantees for advance payments and warranties.
+DMG MORI needs guarantee lines for its operating business, in order to issue guarantees for advance payments and warranties.

 This financing mix allows us to draw on enough credit lines to provide the liquidity we need for our business.
 Our syndicated Loan agreement requires us to comply with a customary covenant.
-The group complied with this covenant on a quarterly basis and as of 31 December 2021.
+The group complied with this covenant on a quarterly basis and as of 31 December 2022.